Skip to main content

 Employment Opportunities

-Graduates of the program are well-prepared for employment with local, state and federal crime laboratories as well as law enforcement agencies.
-Based on polling, 84% of our graduates are employed in forensic science or analytical laboratory science, are in doctoral programs related to their training or are in medical/pharmacy school.
+Graduates of the program are well-prepared for employment with local, state, and federal crime laboratories as well as law enforcement agencies.
+Based on polling, 93% of our graduates from the past three years are employed in forensic science or analytical laboratory science, are pursuing doctoral programs related to their training, or are enrolled in medical or pharmacy school.

-The most considerable portion of graduates (43%) work in forensic science.
-Our graduates reflect the training of the program.
-They work throughout the most common subdisciplines of forensic science: crime scene investigation, forensic toxicology, forensic chemistry, friction ridge (fingerprints), forensic chemistry, biology/DNA, and firearm and tool mark examination.
+The majority of graduates (50%) work in forensic science, reflecting the program's training focus.
+They work in the most common subdisciplines of forensic science: crime scene investigation, forensic toxicology, forensic chemistry, friction ridge (fingerprints), biology/DNA, and firearm and tool mark examination.

 Most graduates who do not enter forensics directly use the analytical skills they learned in their training, commonly in industrial or medical analytical laboratories.
 Some graduates have used their training to become law enforcement agents, including graduates working as special agents for the Federal Bureau of Investigation and the Air Force Office of Special Investigations.